 Powerlifting weight classes for male records

 The powerlifting weight classes for male records are 105 lb, 114 lb, 123 lb, 132 lb, 148 lb, 165 lb, 181 lb, 198 lb, 220 lb, 242 lb, 275 lb, 308 lb, and SHW.
-Each class is separated by a 5-lb difference from the next lower weight class.
+A 5-lb difference separates each class from the next lower-weight class.
 Powerlifting weight classes for female records are 100 lb, 105 lb, 114 lb, 123 lb, 132 lb, 148 lb, 165 lb, 181 lb, 198 lb, 220 lb, 242 lb, and SHW.
-Each class is separated by a 5-lb difference from the next lower weight class.
+A 5-lb difference separates each class from the next lower-weight class.

 Conclusion